-There’s no point in a restaurant boasting a great sky-high view if it doesn’t have great sky-high dishes to match.
+There’s no point in a restaurant boasting a great sky-high view if the dishes don't reach the same dizzying heights.
 Above & Beyond at Hotel Icon doesn’t disappoint.
 The dim sum here is heavenly.
 We reckon you should leave your choices in the chefs’ hands at lunch and go for the dim sum platter that includes treats like the steamed pork dumpling with porcini, the deep-fried shrimp spring roll with avocado and the baked whole abalone tart with diced chicken.
 There’s a reason this place has been showered with awards over the years.

 The dim sum at this Cantonese restaurant in the Sheraton is award-winning.
 There’s a traditional feel and authentic taste to all the fare and nearly all of the offerings are close to perfection, including the steamed char siu baos, deep-fried vegetarian spring rolls and steamed rice flour rolls with scallops and crispy squash.
 Dim sum literally means to ‘touch your heart’.
 The dishes and the surroundings at this Tsim Sha Tsui restaurant do just that to us.

 There’s a good few Dimdimsums across town.
 These restaurants are the perfect places to take someone who you’re introducing to Hong Kong’s versions of this traditional Chinese style of cuisine.
 All the usual suspects are on the menu and they all come at pretty reasonable prices given the excellent quality of the dishes.
 From the har gow and siu mai to the char siu baos, Dimdimsum is fast becoming a Hong Kong institution.